-Amount Unspent Total Amount Spent for the Financial Year. (in ₹Crores) Total Amount Unspent CSR Acc section (6) of ount as per sub- Amount transferred to any fund specified ur Schedule VII as per second proviso to sub section (5) of section 135.
-(III (CIOLES) Amount (in ₹ Crores) Date of transfer Name of the Fund Amount (in ₹ Crores) 30.60 2.80 12.04.2024 - - -
+Amount Unspent Total Amount Spent for the Financial Year. (in ₹Crore) Total Amount transferred to Unspent CSR Account as per sub- section (6) of section 135.
+Amount transferred to any fund specified ur Schedule VII as per second proviso to sub section (5) of section 135. oviso to sub- (iii verole) Amount (in ₹ Crore) Date of transfer.
+Name of the Fund Amount (in ₹ Crore) 33.67 Nil